 Buying the tools is also okay, but it may be expensive.
 More so, you may not need to use them again, which means the investment will not be fruitful.
 So, unless you plan to start a land clearing service company, the best option is to hire the tools.

 Most Tree Service Companies offer land clearing services.
 So, if you are looking for a professional to do the job for you, consider looking for a local tree service company.
 You can look up tree service and land clearing companies near you on the web and compare their rates and reviews.

-Alternatively, free services can help you find local companies fast, like Go Tree Quotes.
-You will need to submit your details, and the job details and the service will send you the three best companies near you.
+You will need to submit your details and the job details, and the service will send you the three best companies near you.